 In the United States alone, someone dies by suicide once every 12 minutes.
 Suicide is the second leading cause of death for youth between the ages of 10 and 24.
 But because suicide has been considered such a “taboo” subject to think or to talk about, there are a lot of misconceptions about which individuals may be at risk, about when, how and why people might consider killing themselves, and about how best to help yourself of someone else who’s contemplating suicide.

 This misinformation – or the lack of information altogether – often means that desperate people can’t get the help they need in times of crisis.
 Being well-informed about depression and suicide can help you save your own life or the life of someone you know or love!

-- Suicide is the ninth-leading cause of death (2007 data) in Tennessee, claiming over 850 lives per year.
-Roughly 100 of these are between the age of 10-24—suicide is the third leading cause of death within this age group.
+- Suicide is the tenth-leading cause of death (2016 data) in Tennessee, claiming over 1,000 lives per year.
+Roughly 100 of these are between the age of 10-24—suicide is the second-leading cause of death within this age group.

 - Nationally, suicide rates among youth (ages 15-24) have increased more than 200% in the last fifty years.

 - The suicide rate is higher for the elderly (ages 85+) than for any other age group.

 - Suicide is preventable.
 Most suicidal people desperately want to live; they are just unable to see alternatives to their problems.

 - Most suicidal people give definite warning signals of their suicidal intentions, but others are often unaware of the significance of these warnings or unsure what to do about them.

 - Talking about suicide does not cause someone to become suicidal.